adrianbielsa1/pong/readme.md

 - Run `live-server --entry-file=index.html`.

 The `--entry-file=index.html` argument is important because the folder structure is slightly different than the default one.

+## Special notes
+The icons used in this web-site (which you can find on the [media](front-end/media) folder) were taken from the [flaticon](https://flaticon.es) web-site; many of them were manually modified.
+Credits to the authors of these wonderful icons.